-Hello from class 3.
+Hello from Class 3.

-In Literacy, we do the same as mainstream primary – spellings, comprehension, reading, grammar, writing stories and lots more.
-Our teacher really focuses on reading.
-She says it is very important and tells all our mummy’s and daddy’s – ‘ If you can’t read, you can’t do your work’.
-It’s true!
+In literacy, we do the same as mainstream primary – spellings, comprehension, reading, grammar, writing stories and lots more.
+Our teacher really focuses and tells our mummy’s and daddy’s – ‘ If you can’t read, you can do your work’ It’s true!

 We get our worksheets and curriculum adapted for.
 Pictures for the hearing impaired, large print for the partially sighted and tactile for the braille users.
 We all enjoy multi-sensory activities – who wouldn’t?
 In fact, because our teacher caters for a variety of impairments, we are really engaged in the activities – visual or kinaesthetic.